Cloudapeiron/dockerflask/README.md

-You're absolutely right!
-Here's the README content ready to paste directly into GitHub:
 Serverless File Upload App
 A modern, serverless file upload application built with Flask and deployed on AWS Lambda.
 Features secure JWT authentication, cloud storage, and a beautiful responsive UI.
 🚀 Architecture Evolution